 - Timothy hay

-For where to buy, see Hay and dried herbs.
+For where to buy hay, see Hay and dried herbs.

 Pellets need to consist of at least 18% of fibre to be a good quality pellet, so check the packet!
 One handful of pellets will feed 2 rabbits for one day, or one egg cup full is enough for one rabbit, so be careful not to over do it.
-If you feed them more then chances are they will then eat less hay!
+Do not get worried when their bowl is empty, that is fine.
+If you feed them more, then chances are they will then eat less hay!
 The only time they could have a little more is in the winter when it is very cold or when they need to gain weight.

 For where to buy, see Best pellets.